Wicca: Names

 In early sources, "Wicca" referred to the whole of the religion rather than to a specific tradition.
 In following decades, members of certain traditions—those known as British Traditional Wicca—began claiming that only they should be called "Wiccan", and that other traditions must not use it.
 From the late 1980s onward, books about Wicca again used the former, broader meaning of the word.
 Thus, by the 1980s, there were two competing definitions of the word "Wicca" in use among the pagan and esoteric communities: one broad and inclusive, the other narrow and exclusionary.
 Among scholars of pagan studies, the older, broader, and inclusive meaning is preferred.

 Alongside "Wicca", some practitioners still call the religion "Witchcraft" or "the Craft".
 Using the word "Witchcraft" in this context can result in confusion with other, non-religious meanings of "witchcraft" as well as other religions—such as Satanism and Luciferianism—whose practitioners also sometimes call themselves "Witches".
 Another term sometimes used as a synonym for "Wicca" is "Pagan witchcraft", although other forms of modern paganism—such as types of Heathenry—also use the term "Pagan witchcraft".
 From the 1990s onward, some Wiccans began calling themselves "Traditional Witches", although this term was also used by practitioners of other magico-religious traditions like Luciferianism.
 In some popular culture, such as television programmes Buffy the Vampire Slayer and Charmed, the word "Wicca" has been used as a synonym for witchcraft more generally, including in non-religious and non-pagan forms.

 Practitioners call themselves Wiccans, witches, or pagan witches.
 The terms wizard and warlock are discouraged.

 Beliefs

 Theology

 Theological views within Wicca are diverse.
 The religion encompasses theists, atheists, and agnostics, with some viewing the religion's deities as entities with a literal existence and others viewing them as Jungian archetypes or symbols.
-Even among theistic Wiccans, there are divergent beliefs, and Wicca includes pantheists, monotheists, duotheists, and polytheists.
+Among theistic Wiccans, there are divergent beliefs, and Wicca includes pantheists, monotheists, duotheists, and polytheists.
 Common to these divergent perspectives, however, is that Wicca's deities are viewed as forms of ancient, pre-Christian divinities by its practitioners.